Tal Erel: Early life

 Erel was born in Ramat Gan, Israel, to Yaron and Galit Erel, and lived for a time in Miami, Florida (from ages six to ten), and Givatayim, Israel.
-He has two siblings, Hadar and Tomer.
+He has two siblings.
 He served in the Israel Defense Forces from 2014–17.

 Baseball career

 Europe

 In 2016 Erel played for the Tempo Titans Prague in the Czech Republic 1st League.
-In 2017 he played for the UVV Utrecht in the Netherlands 1st League.
+In 2017 he played for the UVV Utrecht in the Honkbal Hoofdklasse in the Netherlands.